 The Creative Writing program at the University of Ottawa not only offers access to some of the most successful writers in Canada through our Writer-in-Residence program, but also provides students with the opportunity to hone their writing skills in workshops and seminars, and to join a creative and supportive community of writers.
 Creative Writing courses are open to anyone who submits a portfolio of their writing; you do not have to be enrolled as a student at the University of Ottawa.

-Students enrolled in the Fall 2017 program may take ENG 3164, Section A, short fiction, or Section B, poetry.
-However, they can apply for and take both sections if they meet the criteria and wish to take two courses in the Fall term.
-Students who complete Section A or B will automatically be considered for Section C in Winter 2018 as a continuation of the Fall Creative Writing offerings.
-You will also have the option to repeat any creative course for credit, with different content, up to three times.
+Students enrolled in the Fall 2018 term may take ENG 3164, Section A, short fiction and poetry.
+However, they can apply for and take other sections if they meet the criteria and wish to take courses in the Winter term.
+Students who complete Section A will automatically be considered for Section B, fantasy fiction, offered in the Winter 2018 term as a continuation of the Fall Creative Writing offerings.
+Section C, graphic novel/comic book, will also be offered in the Winter 2018 term.
+In addition, you will have the option to repeat any creative course for credit, with different content, up to three times.

 While enrolled in this program, you can ...